RenTrieu/scout/README.md

 # Scout
-Discord app for reporting information pulled from web scrapers
+Discord app for scheduling, running, and reporting information pulled from web scrapers

 ## Environment File